yunhaoyang234/MGMAE/README.md

 # LEMS
-Code for reproducing results in **Training Heterogeneous Features in Sequence to Sequence Tasks: Latent Enhanced Multi-filter Seq2Seq Model**.
+Code for reproducing results in **Enhancing Latent Space Clustering in Multi-filter Seq2Seq Model**.

-Build upon the encoder-decoder architecture, we design a latent-enhanced multi-filter seq2seq model (LEMS) that analyzes the input-output mapping representations by introducing a latent space transformation and clustering.
-The representations are extracted from the final hidden state of the encoder and lied on the latent space.
-A latent space transformation is applied to the representations.
-It transforms the representations to another space that better represents the input-output mappings.
-Thus the clustering algorithm can easily separate samples based on their features.
-Then, multiple filters can be trained by the features from their corresponding clusters, the heterogeneity of the training data can be resolved accordingly.
+Build upon the encoder-decoder architecture, we design a latent-enhanced multi-filter seq2seq model (LMS2S) that analyzes the latent space representations using a clustering algorithm.
+The representations are generated from an encoder and a latent space enhancer.
+A cluster classifier is applied to group the representations into clusters.
+A soft actor-critic reinforcement learning algorithm is applied to the cluster classifier to enhance the clustering quality by maximizing the Silhouette score.
+Then, multiple filters are trained by the features only from their corresponding clusters, the heterogeneity of the training data can be resolved accordingly.

 ![architecture](https://github.com/yunhaoyang234/Multi-Filter-Seq2Seq-Model/blob/main/figures/architecture.png)